Naagin (2015 TV series): Season 6

-Naagin Mahek and Pratha enters the Gujral house to kill twenty traitors known as "Asur" of India who wants to destroy the country.
-Later Pratha marries Rishabh Gujral.
-Pratha learns about Rishabh's mother, Seema Gujral who is a Maha Asur, she ends up in a coma after a rooftop confrontation.
-Pratha relinquishes her power to stay with her husband Rishabh then she is betrayed by Mehak and Shakti, Rishab's twin and is framed for murder and arrested.
-While in jail, Pratha discovers she is pregnant but loses her child.
-Heartbroken, she accepts her death sentence and falls into a coma.
+Naagin Pratha and her sister Mahek enter the Gujral household to eliminate twenty traitors, the Asurs, who threaten India.
+Pratha marries Rishabh Gujral but soon discovers his mother, Seema Gujral, is a Maha Asur.
+After a violent confrontation leaves Seema in a coma, Pratha gives up her powers for her marriage, only to be betrayed by Mahek and Rishabh’s twin, Shakti.
+Framed for murder, imprisoned, and losing her unborn child, Pratha accepts her fate and falls into a coma.

 A year later, Mahek deceives Rishabh into marriage and takes the title of Sarvashresth Shesh Naagin.
 Pratha awakens from her coma and vows to reclaim her rightful position.
 As Kiara Sharma, she infiltrates the Gujral house and eliminates her enemies.
 Mahek and Urvashi, Mahek's aunt, uncover her true identity.
 Pratha learns that her daughter is alive and in a final confrontation, defeats Mahek, reunites with Rishabh, and embraces her new life with their daughter, Anmol.

 Twenty years later, Pratha is still the Sarvashresth Shesh Naagin, grappling with her daughter Prathna being the chosen one.
-Prathna was accidentally switched at birth, and her foster father is believed to have been murdered.
-Prathna suspects Rishabh and Rudra, her boss.
+Prathna was switched at birth, and her foster father is believed to have been murdered.
+Prathna suspects Rishabh and Rudra.
 Their paths cross when Prathna meets Pratha, and together they uncover the truth.
 Urvashi, Paatali, and Anmol manipulate the situation, leading to Pratha and Prathna being banished.
 Seeking revenge, they embark on a mission.
 Prathna acquires the nine Naagmani, while tragedy befalls Anmol and Paatali.
 Seema awakens from her coma and joins forces with Urvashi to resurrect Mahek.
 Chaos ensues during Prathna and Rudra's wedding as they vie for the Naagmani.
-In the ensuing battle, Pratha, Prathna, Rishabh, and Rudra die.
+In the ensuing battle, Pratha, Rishabh, and Rudra die.